satishsurani/TodoApp-Laravel/README.md

 - **Update Todo**: Users can update the subject or description of an existing task.
 - **Delete Todo**: Users can remove a task from the list.
 - **Search Todo**: A search bar to filter tasks based on the subject or description.
+- **Pagination**: The tasks are paginated, allowing users to navigate through pages of Todos.
 - **Responsive Design**: The app is responsive and works well on both desktop and mobile devices.

 ## Tech Stack